Proximate cause: But-for test

 Since but-for causation is very easy to show and does not assign culpability (but for the rain, you would not have crashed your car – the rain is not morally or legally culpable but still constitutes a cause), there is a second test used to determine if an action is close enough to a harm in a "chain of events" to be a legally culpable cause of the harm.
-This test is called proximate cause, from the Latin proxima causa.
+This test is called proximate cause, from the Latin causa proxima.

 Other factors

 There are several competing theories of proximate cause.

 Foreseeability

 The most common test of proximate cause under the American legal system is foreseeability.
 It determines if the harm resulting from an action could reasonably have been predicted.
 The test is used in most cases only in respect to the type of harm.
 It is foreseeable, for example, that throwing a baseball at someone could cause them a blunt-force injury.
 But proximate cause is still met if a thrown baseball misses the target and knocks a heavy object off a shelf behind them, which causes a blunt-force injury.

 This is also known as the "extraordinary in hindsight" rule.

-A "threefold test" of foreseeability of damage, proximity of relationship and reasonableness was established in the case of Caparo v Dickman (1990) and adopted in the litigation between Lungowe and others and Vedanta Resources plc (Supreme Court ruling 2019).
+In the United Kingdom, a "threefold test" of foreseeability of damage, proximity of relationship and reasonableness was established in the case of Caparo v Dickman (1990) and adopted in the litigation between Lungowe and others and Vedanta Resources plc (Supreme Court ruling 2019).